3 min read

 Find Me a Gift was struggling to perform daily financial tasks with its existing software.
 During the busy Christmas season, the accounting system often failed at the most lucrative time of the year.

-This meant that it was simply not sustainable for the business to continue using its current accounting software, as it became evident that there were discrepancies when reconciling payments for goods made via third party online retailers, compared to payments received within Find Me a Gift’s internal finance system.
-The business needed to ensure that it had been paid in full for all of its sales and it proved to be very time consuming manually processing any missing orders and reconciling the results to receivable balances.
+This meant that it was simply not sustainable for the business to continue using its current accounting software, as it became evident that there were discrepancies when reconciling payments for goods made via third-party online retailers, compared to payments received within Find Me a Gift’s internal finance system.
+The business needed to ensure that it had been paid in full for all of its sales and it proved to be very time-consuming manually processing any missing orders and reconciling the results to receivable balances.

 Find Me a Gift also uses several analysis codes to keep track of which goods are directly dispatched or stocked in its warehouse, or which orders have been placed through Amazon.

 “As our small business accounting system lacked any functionality to associate these with the orders, the finance team had to use different Excel spreadsheets to analyse this data,” explained Damon.
-“The team had to extract the information to Excel and perform a series of VLOOKUPs, IFs, SUMIFs and COUNTIFs on over half million Excel lines in December.”
+“The team had to extract the information to Excel and perform a series of VLOOKUPs, IFs, SUMIFs and COUNTIFs on over half a million Excel lines in December.”

 The previous accounting software used by Find Me a Gift also failed to handle the growing numbers of product codes that the company used.
 While there are 8,000 live products on Find Me a Gift’s system, it could only handle 14,500 product codes and it did not allow inactive products to be removed.